 The charm which Henry T. uses for bird & frog & mink, is patience.
 They will not come to him, or show him aught, until he becomes a log among the logs, sitting still for hours in the same place; then they come around him & to him, & show themselves to him.

-Secondly, in Petrulionis’s collage Thoreau is far from the anti-social, poorly socialized loner of images (or from the Thoreau suggested by the quotation from Hoar just above).
-He is loved and admired by his contemporaries, welcome in their homes and a great entertainer of children (with stories, magic and music).
+Secondly, in Petrulionis’s collage Thoreau is not the anti-social, poorly socialized loner of legend (or as suggested by the quotation from Hoar above).
+Petrulionis’s Thoreau is loved and admired by his contemporaries, welcome in their homes and a great entertainer of children (with stories, magic and music).
 He is not a “ladies man” in the romantic sense of these words, but he both had a feminine side and was tremendously handy and available, which led to a number of friendships with women, most notably with Emerson’s wife.
 His talents as a naturalist—to include his enthusiasm for and ability at finding hard to find plants and animals—were among the traits that led men to want to go out on long walks with him.
-“He did not wish for a set of cheap friends,” Channing, his closest companion, writes in Thoreau: The Poet-Naturalist, the first biography, excerpted by Petrulionis.
+“He did not wish for a set of cheap friends,” William Ellery Channing, his closest companion, writes in Thoreau: The Poet-Naturalist, the first biography, excerpted by Petrulionis.
 “In the best and most practical sense, no one had more friends or was better loved.”

 Thirdly, one gets the sense that Thoreau was a talker rather than a listener or conversationalist.
 Harriet Hanson Robinson, who with her husband rented a house from the Thoreaus, recalls:

 He was a great talker, sitting with his head bent over, and carrying on the “conversation” all by himself.
 On one occasion we had a visitor who had written several town histories, and was learned in Indian matters.
 Thoreau called while he was there; and, the conversation turning to Indian affairs, Thoreau talked our friend dumb in a very short time.